- Bouddhanath, Pashupatinath, Patan & Shyambhunath

 - Bouddhanath, Pashupatinath & Bhaktapur

 - Off the beaten villages in Kahtmandu Valley like Kirtipur, Pungamati & Pharping

 Upper Mustang trekking lying in the rain shadow of the Himalayas is possibly the last cooperative of pristine Tibetan culture.
 Forbidden & remote rest of the World.
 It was able to evolve its own typical culture and traditional that is so rich & exclusive.
 Lo-Mustang, the capital is walled city ruled by religious king. life in Mustang goes on as it has for centuries in leisurely pace.
 As everywhere in the Himalayas, this area provides stunning mountain scenery highlighted by Dhaulagiri at 8167 meters (26,795ft) and Annapurna I at 8091 meters (26,545ft).
 You will be surrounded by more than 35 mountains over 6000 meters (19,680ft) high.
 The elevation of the trails rise from 2815 meters (9,233ft) to 3780 meters (12,398ft) above sea level.

 |Itinerary in Detail (Upper Mustang Trekking)|

 |Day 01||Arrival in Kathmandu

-It is a panoramic thrill flying into Kathmandu on a clear day.
-The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
-A representative and driver from our office will meet you at the airport and escort you to your hotel.
+It is a panoramic adventure flying into Kathmandu on a clear day.
+The views of snow-capped mountain peaks extensive down below you are almost delighted, beginning a whole series of unforgettable experiences which stays with you for a long, long time.
+Our representative and driver from our office will meet you at the airport and escort you to your hotel.
 The representative will help you check into your designated hotel.
-At the hotel, you will be briefed about your daily activities.

 |Day 02.||Sightseeing of Kathmandu Valley